 The location of the data to extract.
-Data can be extracted from HTTP header values, JSON, XML or text response bodies, and the response status code, text body, or XML body.
+Data can be extracted from HTTP header values, JSON body, response size or time, response status code, text body, or XML body.

 The property of the source data to retrieve.
 For HTTP headers this is the name of the header.
 For XML and JSON content, see below.
-Unused for text content and status code.
+This field is unused for Text Body and Status Code.

 The name of the variable to assign the extracted value to.
 In subsequent requests you can retrieve the value of the variable by this name.
 See Using Variables in Requests.

-You can extract data from JSON or XML:
+You can extract data through the following methods: